langchain-ai/langgraph/docs/docs/concepts/low_level.md

 ### StateGraph

-The `StateGraph` class is the main graph class to uses.
+The `StateGraph` class is the main graph class to users.
 This is parameterized by a user defined `State` object.

 ### MessageGraph